slonoed/slonoed.github.io/src/pages/r-dom/index.md

 ### Don't need to maintain a closing tag

-If you need to change component for this element, you have to do it in two places.
+If you need to change the component for this element, you have to do it in two places.

 ```jsx
 <Component>